leanswift/leanswift.github.io/ecommerce/pages/add-ons/rma/4.1.0/usermanual-rma.md

 **RMA Items**

 The detailed panel is where the actual products to be returned are added.
-This is done via the ''+Add Products' button in the upper right-hand corner.
+This is done via the '+Add Products' button in the upper right-hand corner.

 <kbd><img alt="New return add product" src="https://raw.githubusercontent.com/leanswift/leanswift.github.io/master/ecommerce/images/add-ons/rma/new_returns_add_product.png"></kbd>